How Much Does Trucking Insurance Cost in Texas?

 Get a Trucking Insurance Quote

-At TAP Insurance Texas, we work with owner-operators, small fleets, and hotshot haulers across Texas.
+At TAP Insurance Agency, we work with owner-operators, small fleets, and hotshot haulers across Texas.
 Whether you’re running loads on I-35, hauling equipment across the Permian Basin, or serving the DFW metroplex, we can help you find competitive trucking insurance.

 Text us at (817) 646-6700 for a free quote — our AI assistant can collect your information 24/7 and Nate will follow up with personalized options.
 You can also call (800) 666-2254 or email agent@tapinsuretx.com.